majouve/FLAME/README.txt

 Therefore, we start with ~5,200 coin finds and reduce down to ~3,800

 ###(TWO) Location Filter (This block takes the longest to run)
-Coin finds are grouped into geographical clusters that set which coin finds get compared to each other throuhg out the program.
+Coin finds are grouped into geographical clusters that set which coin finds get compared to each other throughout the program.

 First, the user sets a radius for the geographical size of the cluster desired.
 This is currently set to 1 km.
 Using the latitude and longitude coordinates assigned to every coin find, the program uses the sf package to create spatial objects for each coin find.

-The program iterates through the CFs, setting in turn to be a central coin find.
+The program iterates through the CFs, setting in each turn to be a central coin find.
 Let's say this is 13293.
 The program will check which CFs are within 1 km radius of 13293.
 By default, 13293 itself will be included in the radius.
-This inconsistency is easily coded around in the final product.

 This step will idenitfy the CF, 9239, as being within a 1 km radius of 13293 (referencing the data provide above confirms this).
-A quick observation from working with this data is that many coin finds have counterparts that are within small fractions of a km from each other.
+An observation from working with this data is that many coin finds have counterparts that are within small fractions of a km from each other.

 For every central CF, a list of CFs (including itself) are stored in the coin finds data frame (Cut_CoinFinds) in the column "in.radius"
 For our example, this will look like c(13293, 9239).